What Is Spiritual Warfare?

 'Spiritual warfare' is the struggle to have life in this material world reflect as much as possible the way our loving God wants it to be.
-It is like a 'war' because there are forces working vigorously to thwart what God is doing.
-God is in charge, but there is an enemy that is in full-scale revolt, and it has powerful influence all around.
+It is like a 'war' because there are those who are working vigorously to thwart what God is doing.
+God is in charge, but there are opponents who are in full-scale revolt, and they have powerful influence all around.
 As with the work of the unseen God in the world of the seen, the revolt is both seen and unseen, material and supernatural.
-They lust after power in the world of visible, material beings.
-Just because the battle is unseen doesn't mean it isn't going on.
+They lust after power in this world of visible, material beings.
+Just because a battle is unseen doesn't mean it isn't going on.
 It is.
 In every nook and cranny of our earthly existence.
-In deciding to follow Christ, the believer accepts the rulership of Christ in his/her life (that's what's meant when Jesus is called 'Lord' -- His authority and rule).
+By the act of following Christ, the believer accepts the rulership of Christ in his/her life (that's what's meant when Jesus is called 'Lord' -- His authority and rule).
 This New You yields the throne of the self to Jesus, but the Old You doesn't like it one bit.

 The struggle against the Devil and all his empty promises is at its heart a 'second Person' matter, a work of Christ Himself.
 The Holy Spirit leads us in our part of the struggle.